Kids Cooking Classes in NJ

 213 Newark Ave., Jersey City

 Feel like a staffer when you sign up for a course at legendary Carlo’s Bakery (of TLC’s Cake Boss fame).
-Kids learn to create masterpieces out of fondant in the two-hour-long “Cupcake Flower,” “Piping” and “Bow Creating” classes.
-Classes start at $79.95.
-Ages 10 and up.
+Kids learn to create masterpieces out of fondant and cake in two-hour classes that teach you to make everything from winter cupcakes to a comic book-themed cake, plus techniques like piping.
+Classes start at $125.
+Ages 10 and up; all kids under 18 must have an adult with them.

 183 S. New York Rd., Galloway

 Kiddos learn to bake and cook completely gluten-free at this South Jersey venue.
-This company is a gluten-free meal prep business that makes well-rounded, allergy-friendly meals for athletes and families alike.
-The kitchen hosts kids' classes like Farm to Fork, Healthy Italian and Baking with Chocolate. $35 per student, $60 for two.
+This company is a gluten-free meal prep business that makes well-rounded, allergy-friendly meals for athletes and families alike with organic meat, wild fish and local produce.
+The kitchen hosts kids' classes like Pizza Party, Healthy Italian and Baking with Chocolate.
+Call for pricing.
 Ages 7-11.

 67 Pleasant Valley Rd., Titusville